solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 ###### 1. Igneous Rocks

 The igneous rocks have once been semi-molten or molten.
-Those masses which have reached the surface in a heated condition, i.e., the volcanic or superficial igneous rocks, have cooled quickly, and consequently have formed a glassy ground-mass usually with a varying number of very minute crystals embedded in it.
+Those masses which have reached the surface in a heated condition, _i.e._, the volcanic or superficial igneous rocks, have cooled quickly, and consequently have formed a glassy ground-mass usually with a varying number of very minute crystals embedded in it.
 Dykes and sills, occupying an intermediate position, have somewhat larger crystals visible to the naked eye or with the aid of a lens.
 The deep-seated abyssal or plutonic rocks, owing to very slow cooling, have large crystals.*

 *) Plutonic rocks now at the surface have been uncovered owing to denudation.
 The macro-crystalline nature is in itself a proof of slower cooling and therefore of a former deep-seated position.